DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 The response is extended with the `dkhm:authIdExDate` extension, communicating the expiration date of the current **AuthInfo** for the domain.
 Please see the XSD definition below.

+<a id="name-server-changes"></a>
-## Name Server changes
+### Name Server changes

 For the actual use of the **AuthInfo**, the following use-cases have been identified:

 - Requesting a Name Server Change Using AuthInfo via a Pull Operation
 - Requesting a Name Server Change via a Push Operation

+<a id="requesting-a-name-server-change-using-authinfo-via-a-pull-operation"></a>
 ### Requesting a Name Server Change Using AuthInfo via a Pull Operation

 Request name server change is based on an operation, where the initiator is the registrant, The registrant obtains the **AuthInfo** token from the registry or the existing NSP.
-The **AuthInfo** token is communicated to the new NSP, who then initiates the requests for change of name server operation hence it _pulls_ from the existing name server,
+The **AuthInfo** token is communicated to the new NSP, who then initiates the requests for change of name server operation hence it _pulls_ from the existing NSP,

 The **AuthInfo** can be transported _out-of-band_.